bguernouti/rgb2grey/README.md

 That's all. :wink: :wink:

-If you respect this little efort don't forget to give a **star** as support.
+If you respect this little effort don't forget to give a **star** as support.